Resolution

 }

-To get the status of the queries, use the DescribeStatement with the statement ID from the preceding response:
+To check the status of the query, use DescribeStatement and enter the statement ID:

 aws redshift-data describe-statement --id 08b4b917-9faf-498a-964f-e82a5959d1cb